Hesketh Bank: Economy

 Due to the village's position on the West Lancashire Coastal Plain it has a rich soil, suitable for the farming of flowers and vegetables – this is still the main economic activity in the area.

-A Booths supermarket opened on 11 November 2010.

 Transport

 The village is located just off the A59 Preston to Liverpool road and the A565 Southport Road has meant it has also developed as a commuter town.

 Hesketh Bank railway station was once a stop on the West Lancashire Railway, which ran between Preston and Southport.
 The railway opened in 1878 was closed almost a century later, in 1964.
 The station site is now occupied by a housing estate.